 Meals and Snacks:

-The Early Learning Campus serves breakfast, lunch, and an afternoon snack on a six-week cycle menu.
+We serve breakfast, lunch, and an afternoon snack on a six-week cycle menu.
 Meals are included in childcare tuition and are offered to all children attending during meal service times.
 All meals meet the nutrition requirements of the USDA Child/Adult Care Food Program.
 The center provides all food for children and can accommodate special dietary needs, with documentation from a medical provider.
 The center is a completely nut-free facility.
 Menus are designed to limit sugar/fat and incorporate fresh fruits and vegetables, when in season.
 Menus include foods that may be less familiar to some children.
 Children are encouraged, but not required, to taste new foods.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.